MicrosoftDocs/azure-reference-other/studio-module-reference/latent-dirichlet-allocation.md

 |tried reading this book|0.002469135|0.002469135|0.9901233|0.002469135|0.002469135|
 |borrowed it from friend|0.9901232|0.002469135|0.002469135|0.002469135|0.002469135|
 |plot of this book was interesting|0.001652892|0.001652892|0.9933884|0.001652892|0.001652892|

-### Feature Topic Matrix
+In this example, we used the default value of 5 for **Number of topics to model**.
+Therefore, the LDA module creates five categories, which we can assume will correspond roughly with the original five-scale rating system.

+The module also assigns a score to each entry for each of the five categories that represent topics.
+A score indicates the probability that the row should be assigned to a particular category.

+#### Feature topic matrix

-The other output of the module is the **feature topic matrix**.
+The second output of the module is the **feature topic matrix**.
 This is a tabular dataset that contains the *featurized text*, , in column **Feature**, along with a score for each of the categories, in the remaining columns _Topic 1_, _Topic 2_, ..._Topic N_.
 The score represents the coefficient.

 |Feature|Topic 1|Topic 2|Topic 3|Topic 4|Topic  5|
 |-------------|-------------|-------------|-------------|-------------|--------------|